|180 Ways to Walk the Recognition Talk|

 |Finding and Keeping Direct Care Staff|

 This document provides suggestions for recruiting and retaining long term care staff and strategies to dealing with worker shortages.
-It is also a guide to relevant resources, and provides an overview of the factors affecting this workforce.

-The official publication of The National Alliance for Direct Support Professionals (NADSP).
+This newsletter is the official publication of The National Alliance for Direct Support Professionals (NADSP).

 |Health Insurance Vital to Job Retention|